An Internet Protocol address, more commonly known as an IP address, is a unique set of numbers assigned to a device on the internet or local network.

 As you may have guessed, a shared IP is, indeed, just that!
 It’s shared and is used to send emails by you and hundreds, perhaps thousands, of other senders.

 In normal circumstances, sharing an IP address could be destructive.
 However, don’t dismiss a shared IP address for the fear that other senders might ruin your sender reputation.
 If you’re using a reliable vendor, you won’t be sharing the IP address with any malicious senders.
 Email service providers and other vendors (such as SMTP2GO) will monitor regularly how all their accounts are used, and follow strict best practices for mailing and managing lists.
 These requirements protect the vendor, but also protect you and all the other accounts you share an IP address with.
 In fact, if you are sending in low volume (under 100K), you may even benefit from sharing an IP address.
 If other senders using that IP have high engagement rates and play by the rules, Internet Service Providers (ISPs), will continue to put emails sent via that IP directly into the inbox.

 So much so, when it comes to SMTP2GO, we don’t actually recommend using a dedicated IP on one of our lower volume plans.
-The reason being, you are not sending enough emails to manage its reputation.
+The reason is, you are not sending enough emails to manage its reputation.
 An IP needs to be warmed up and kept warm for effective results.
-A sudden burst of activity on an unused IP looks like spam to most ISPs.
-Therefore, they will most likely block your emails.
+A sudden burst of activity on an unused IP looks like spam to most ISPs, meaning they will most likely block your emails.